 – to plot the mask, use the theoretical directivity pattern from Table 2, as shown in the previous two steps, up to the break point for either the peak or average antenna pattern, as required.
 After the break point, apply the mask pattern as indicated in Table 3;

-– the peak pattern mask is the antenna pattern that rides over the side-lobe peaks.
+– the peak pattern mask is the antenna pattern that rides over the sidelobe peaks.
 It is used for a single-entry interferer;

 – the average pattern mask is the antenna pattern that approximates the integral value of the theoretical pattern.
 It is used for aggregated multiple interferers;